Adity-a/PasswordManager/README.md

 This Password Manager provides a secure vault for all your credentials, accessible only to you.
 It simplifies password management without compromising on security, offering a clean, intuitive interface and powerful features.

 ### Screenshots

-*(You should replace these placeholders with actual screenshots of your app!)*

 | Login Screen | Home | Register | Biometrics |
 | :---: | :---: | :---: | :---: |